itaysk/azurefs/Readme.md

 ```

 All nodes are directories, except leaf nodes which are files
-First level directories that start with "!" are artificial directories injected to provide additional functionality (Resource Group name can't start with "@" so you can be sure those won't conflict)
+First level directories that start with "@" are artificial directories injected to provide additional functionality (Resource Group names can't start with "@" so you can be sure those won't conflict)

 ## Known issues
 - Network calls on GetAttr cause `ls` in Resource Group level to get and cache every resource in that resource group ([more info](https://stackoverflow.com/questions/46267972/fuse-avoid-calculating-size-in-getattr)).